-- Offset printed can print out complex photos or colors.
+- Offset printing can print out complex photos or colors.
 The strength of silkscreen is to clearly reflect small texts.

-- Offset printed can only be mixed with the epoxy process while silkscreen can be mixed with the process of soft enamel, hard enamel and epoxy.
+- Offset printing can only be mixed with the epoxy process while silkscreen can be mixed with the process of soft enamel, hard enamel, and epoxy.

 Silkscreen VS Enamel Craft

 The custom pins that silkscreen mixes with the enamel process are very common, but many people don’t know the differences between them.